At Barnard, the term "international student" may apply to:

 An interview with a representative of the Barnard community (senior interviewer, staff member, alumna) is an option available, but not required, for first-year applicants in their senior year of high school.
 International students are invited to call us to schedule an interview if they plan to be on campus between mid-June and mid-December.

-For students in China and South Korea, we often have far fewer alumnae interviewers than we have requests.
+For students in China, we often have far fewer alumnae interviewers than we have requests.
 Additionally, the time difference between the US and Asia further complicates our ability to offer Skype interviews, so we have connected with two organizations who offer comprehensive interviews.
 For one fee, either company will send your interview video/report to all of the colleges on your list.
 Please contact the two organizations below directly for more information.

 If you are concerned that fees would present a hardship for you and your family, please do not hesitate to contact us for an alternate solution.